kuokuo123/hyprland-empty-workspace/README.md

 # hyprland-empty-workspace
 A rudimentary bash script for hyprland to open an empty workspace on the same monitor.
-This resolves the problem that, when calling for an empty workspace with multi-monitor setups, the focus changes to another screen that already has an empty workspace.
+This resolves the problem that, when calling for an empty workspace with multi-monitor setups, the focus changes to another monitor that already has an empty workspace.

 # example
 Focus the empty workspace: